Step back into Medieval moments at the Tennessee Renaissance Festival.

 IMG_8571

 Getting to Lloret de Mar: The closest airports are Barcelona (airport code BCN), 90km (56 miles) away and Girona-Costa Brava (airport code GRO), 30km (19 miles) away.
 I flew RyanAir from Marrakesh.
 My flight there was approximately $50/return $21, then took the Sarfa bus, which runs approximately every 30 minutes.
-Tickets may be purchased at airport bus office or on bus for 10 Euro.
+Tickets may be purchased at the airport bus office or on the bus for around 10 Euro.
+See latest transportation modes and prices here.

 Thank you to Catalunya, Costa Brava Pirineu de Girona, and El Consell Comarcal del Baix Empordà for an amazing stay and introduction to all Costa Brava offers!
 Note to readers: the opinions on this 5-Part series are all my own.
-I recommend only travel experiences, destinations, services, accommodations, and restaurants I personally enjoyed.
+This blog contains affiliate links.
+I recommend only travel experiences, destinations, services, accommodations, and restaurants I experienced and truly enjoyed.